 Library of Congress

-After the Battle of Atlanta, with the Georgia Railroad cut, Gen. William T. Sherman turned his attention to the Macon & Western Railroad, running southwest out of the city.
-He ordered the Army of the Tennessee, now under Maj.
-Gen. Oliver O. Howard, to swing around from the Union left to the right, west of Atlanta, and bear down on the Rebel railroad.
-Early in the morning of July 27, Howard's troops set out.
-Confederate cavalry was alert.
-At 4:15a.m., with Howard's march just a few hours in progress, Gen. John B. Hood's headquarters warned Gen. Joseph Wheeler that "indications are that the enemy will attack our left."
+After his July 22, 1864 victory at the Battle of Atlanta, with the Georgia Railroad cut, Maj.
+Gen. William T. Sherman turned his attention to the Macon & Western and Atlanta & West Point Railroads, running southwest from the city.
+Prior to moving, Sherman adjusted his armies: Maj.
+Gen. John Schofield’s Army of the Ohio would hold the east edge of the city, while Maj.
+Gen. George Thomas’ Army of the Cumberland took up position to the north.
+Spearheading the movement to the southwest toward the Macon & Western would be the Army of the Tennessee, now under Maj.
+Gen. Oliver O. Howard.
+Early in the morning of July 27, Howard's troops set out but Confederate cavalry was alert.
+At 4:15 a.m., with Howard's march just a few hours in progress, Confederate commander Lt.
+Gen. John B. Hood's headquarters was warned by Maj.
+Gen. Joseph Wheeler that "indications are that the enemy will attack our left."

 Ezra Church lay at a key crossroads Confederate corps commander S.D.
 Lee hoped to capture during the summer of 1864.